-The auditors of Granite REIT and Granite GP are Deloitte LLP, located at Bay Adelaide Centre, East Tower, 22 Adelaide Street West, Suite 200, Toronto, Ontario, M5H 0A9.
+The auditors of Granite REIT and Granite GP are Deloitte LLP, located at Bay Adelaide Centre, East Tower, 8 Adelaide Street West, Suite 200, Toronto, Ontario, M5H 0A9.
 The registrar and transfer agent of Stapled Units is Computershare Investor Services Inc. at its principal offices in Toronto, Ontario.
 The co-transfer agent and co-registrar of Stapled Units in the United States is Computershare Trust Company, N.A. at its offices in Louisville, Kentucky.

-Deloitte LLP is independent of Granite REIT and Granite GP within the meaning of the Rules of Professional Conduct of CPA Ontario and the rules and Standards of the Public Company Accounting Oversight Board and the securities laws and regulations administered by the SEC.
+Deloitte LLP is independent of Granite REIT and Granite GP within the meaning of the Rules of Professional Conduct of the Chartered Professional Accountants of Ontario, and within the meaning of the Act and the applicable rules and regulations thereunder adopted by the Securities and Exchange Commission (SEC) and the Public Company Accounting Oversight Board (United States) (PCAOB).